-- Five years of campaign experience in social justice and racial equity issues;
+- Five years of community organizing experience in social justice and racial equity issues;

-- Placed into a leadership role with supervisory/management responsibilities within the past three years.
+- Placed into a leadership role with supervisory/management responsibilities in their organization/movement network within the past three years.

 During this review and selection process, candidates will be screened on these additional qualities: